As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Central Texas is, without a doubt, where you will see the most diversity in geodes, as here you can find blue topaz geodes, agate geodes, quartz geodes, or calcite geodes.

-Visit Mount Bonnell, Brownwood, or Lampasas to search for geodes.
-You might come across some white geode specimens here, but you can also try your luck in other counties such as Fisher, Nolan, or Coke.
+To seek for geodes, go to Mount Bonnell, Brownwood, or Lampasas.
+You may find some white geode specimens here, but you may also try your luck in neighboring counties like Fisher, Nolan, or Coke.

 The Llano Uplift area is one of the most abundant mineral sites in Texas, where you can easily find geodes, especially near the riverbeds, and the best part is that most of the land is public.